-InsideView provides customers and users the ability to access social media channels (Facebook and/or Twitter) from within InsideView for Sales, enabling them to view the social media activity of companies and people they’re interested in alongside news, insights, and firmographics—and to engage directly with those companies and people—without leaving the application.
+InsideView provides customers and users the ability to access social media channels (Facebook and/or Twitter) from within InsideView Insights, enabling them to view the social media activity of companies and people they’re interested in alongside news, insights, and firmographics—and to engage directly with those companies and people—without leaving the application.

 We also exercise controls that ensure the privacy and security of our users, and provide options for customers who choose to restrict their users’ social media access.

 This article outlines the social media features that are available through InsideView and the controls that protect customers and individual users.

 Individual users may access Facebook and/or Twitter through InsideView, at their discretion, and provided they give authorization.
 Absent any account-level controls (which we will cover below), we leave the choice entirely up to our users.

 Individual users must authorize InsideView to access their social network accounts.
 For users who choose not to perform this action, the only difference in user experience is lack of information within the InsideView interface.
 Information from InsideView’s database, such as firmographics and news, will appear, but tweets and Facebook posts will not.

 Users may log into their social network accounts at any time and de-authorize InsideView access in the account settings.